₱9,248 Find Cheap Flights from Southeast Asia to Australia - Compare and Save

 • What are the most popular destinations in Australia?

-Based on KAYAK flight searches, the most popular destination is Sydney (39% of total searches to Australia).
-The next most popular destinations are Melbourne (36%) and Brisbane (11%).
-Searches for flights to Perth (6%), to Adelaide (3%) and to Coolangatta (1%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Sydney (47% of total searches to Australia).
+The next most popular destinations are Melbourne (33%) and Perth (8%).
+Searches for flights to Brisbane (7%), to Adelaide (2%) and to Canberra (1%) are also popular.

 Reviews of the top 5 airlines flying from Southeast Asia to Australia